igor47/blog/posts/recoolit-transfer-graph.md

 Finally, we have to cover our operational expenses.
 This includes buying and maintaining the pumps and cylinders that we use to capture and store refrigerants.
 We maintain several depots, where technicians can borrow the equipment needed for recovery.
-Finally, we pay for a warehouse were we store refrigerants before they are destroyed.
+Finally, we pay for a warehouse where we store refrigerants before they are destroyed.

 We cover all of these costs by selling carbon credits to individuals and organizations that want to offset their carbon emissions.
-None of this work could happen without your support.
-Feel free to take a break from this post and [buy some carbon credits](https://www.recoolit.com/buy)!

 ## Why Transparency?